Our guide to getting your driver's licence

 Logging your hours

 While your parents will likely do the bulk of your supervising, it’s worth squeezing in some professional lessons too.
 Driving instructors know the road rules and driving test requirements better than anyone.
 Plus, the first 10 hours of lessons count as 30 hours in your logbook.
-Members of the Free2Go program have access to discounts with driving schools.
+Members of the Free2Go program have access to discounts with selected driving schools and a free lesson with Keys2Drive.
 Plus, as a member of the Free2Go program, you’ll also get access to free L & P-plates.
+Find out more about RACQ approved driving schools here.

 The driving test